Fandzel/Snugframe/README.md

 ## Usage
 Run `SnugFrame.py`

+Use the files provided in 'Examples' to test the program

 ## Code quality
 This is a project I created as part of my journey to learn Python.